Analyze videos

 $pip install twelvelabs

-• Your video files must meet the requirements.
+• Your video files must meet the following requirements:

 Complete example